hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/auto-discovery.md

 Auto-discovery is activated by default, and all tables and view in the default schema are included in the persistence layer.

-## Example #2 - Auto-discovery disabled automatically
+## Example #2 - Auto-Discovery Disabled Automatically

-The configuration shown below does not include any table, view or DAO:
+The configuration shown below does include one table table, view or DAO:

 ```xml
 <hotrod>